Kori254/Arduino/README.md

 # Arduino
-Projects that deal with arduino
+Projects that deal with arduino.